marcomelilli/personal-site/content/posts/2020-05-07-how-to-secure-your-vps-with-fail2ban.md

 `- Jail list: sshd
 ```

+If you want to see banned IPs in sshd jail:

+`fail2ban-client status sshd`

-# Unbanning an IP address
+# Ban/Unban manually an IP address

-In order to remove an IP address from the banned list use the following command replacing IPADDRESS with the IP which needs unbanning, and the name "sshd" with name of the jail (in this case the "sshd" jail that we configured above):
+In order to add/remove an IP address from the banned list use the following commands replacing IPADDRESS with the IP which needs unbanning, and the name "sshd" with name of the jail (in this case the "sshd" jail that we configured above):

+`fail2ban-client set sshd banip IPADDRESS`
 `fail2ban-client set sshd unbanip IPADDRESS`